Bede BD-10: Design and development

 The genesis of the BD-10 came about after the Bede BD-5 project in the 1970s, when the Federal Trade Commission (FTC) entered Jim Bede into a consent decree, forbidding him from accepting down payments for aircraft for a period of ten years.
 Bede worked on numerous other projects during this period with preliminary design begun by 1983 on a small jet.
 Within weeks of the agreement expiring in 1989, he announced plans for the BD-10J under the aegis of Bede Jet Corporation, at the Spirit of St. Louis Airport.

 The BD-5's failure was due largely to the unavailability of a suitable engine; during the BD-5's history one engine company after another either exited the engine business or went bankrupt.
 Bede started the new design by selecting a suitable commonly available engine and then designing the aircraft around it.
-The selected engine was the General Electric J85, widely used in a variety of military aircraft and virtually identical to its civilian counterpart, the General Electric CJ-610, available both in new-build and second-hand markets.
+The selected engine was the General Electric J85, widely used in a variety of military aircraft and virtually identical to its civilian counterpart, the General Electric CJ610, available both in new-build and second-hand markets.
 Perhaps the best known military applications of the J85 are the twin-engined T-38 Talon and the closely related F-5 Freedom Fighter, with the most familiar civilian application being the early Learjet models.
 The new BD-10J design bore a strong resemblance to the T-38/F-5, although it was much smaller and used only a single engine.
 The Williams FJ44 and Pratt & Whitney JT12 were also offered as options.